Arithmetic hyperbolicity and a stacky Chevalley-Weil theorem: Arithmetic hyperbolicity

-We now show that $(3)$ implies $(1)$.
-To do so, let $A\subset k$ be a $\ZZ$-finitely generated subring $A\subset k$ and let $\mathcal{X}$ be a model for $X$ over $A$ such that $\mathcal{X}$ is a separated algebraic stack with affine diagonal.
-(The existence of such a model follows from the fact that separatedness and ``having affine diagonal'' spread out; see \cite[Prop.~B.3]{Rydh2}.)
-Let $A\subset A'\subset k$ be a smooth $\ZZ$-finitely generated subring containing $A$.
-Since separatedness and ``having affine diagonal'' are stable by base-change, the algebraic stack $\mathcal{X}_{A'}$ is separated and has affine diagonal over $A'$.
-Therefore, by $(3)$, the set $\pi_0(\mathcal{X}(A'))$ is finite.
-In particular, the set $\mathrm{Im}[ \pi_0(\mathcal{X}(A')) \to \pi_0(\mathcal{X}(k))]$ is finite.
-We conclude that $X$ is arithmetically hyperbolic over $k$ from Lemma \ref{lem:smooth}. \end{proof}

-\begin{remark} The conclusion of Theorem \ref{thm:equivalences} can fail for separated non-Deligne--Mumford algebraic stacks over $k$.
-Indeed, by \cite[p.~241]{Maz86}, there is an integer $n\geq 1$ and infinitely many $\QQ$-isomorphism classes of smooth proper genus $1$ curves $C$ over $\QQ$ with good reduction outside $n$.
-Therefore, by Shafarevich's finiteness theorem for elliptic curves \cite[Thm.~IX.6.1]{Silverman}, there is an elliptic curve $\mathcal{E}$ over $A:=\mathbb{Z}[1/n]$ with infinitely many pairwise non-isomorphic twists (over $A$); thus is infinite.
+\begin{remark} The conclusion of Theorem \ref{thm:equivalences} can fail for separated non-Deligne--Mumford stacks over $k$.
+Indeed, let $E$ be an elliptic curve over $\QQ$ with finite Mordell--Weil group, $\mathcal{E}$ its N\'eron model and $n$ the product of primes of bad reduction of $E$.
+Then $\mathcal{E}$ has infinitely many pairwise non-isomorphic twists over $A:=\mathbb{Z}[1/n]$, by the footnote on \cite[p.~241]{Maz86}; thus is infinite.
 In particular part (2) of Theorem \ref{thm:equivalences} does not hold in this case, even though $BE$ is arithmetically hyperbolic for any elliptic curve $E$ over $k$ (Lemma \ref{lem:G_gerbes_are_AH}).
 (To see that $BE\to \Spec k$ is separated, note that $E=\Spec k \times_{BE} \Spec k$ is proper over $k$.)

 This also shows that the smooth arithmetically hyperbolic finitely presented separated stack $\mathcal{M}_1$ of smooth proper genus one curves fails Theorem \ref{thm:equivalences}.
 (For $S$ a scheme, every object of $\mathcal{M}_1(S)$ is a smooth proper morphism $f:X\to S$ of algebraic spaces whose geometric fibres are smooth proper connected curves of genus one.) \end{remark}